GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

  Jesus says, “The kingdom of God is not coming in ways that can be observed, 21 nor will they say, ‘Look, here it is!’ or ‘There!’ for behold, the kingdom of God is in the midst of you” (Lk.
 17:20b-21).
 c.
 So, what is the objective of Jesus who comes into the world to reign in the spiritual Kingdom of God?
 a.
 As a matter of speaking, a king is really no king unless he has subjects in his kingdom who are ruled by the king.
 b.
-So, Jesus comes into the world to “rescue [those who . . . were held in slavery— (Heb.
-2:15)] “from the dominion of darkness and [bring them] into the kingdom of the Son . . . in whom we have redemption, the forgiveness of sins” (Col. 1:14).
+So, Jesus comes into the world to “rescue [those who …were held in slavery— (Heb.
+2:15)] “from the dominion of darkness and [bring them] into the kingdom of the Son …in whom we have redemption, the forgiveness of sins” (Col. 1:14).

  Those who are recused from the dominion of darkness become the subjects of Christ’s (spiritual) kingdom who are then ruled by King Jesus.